dailystory/docs/articles/changelog/2020/may.md

 * modify text messages to used batch update for contacted
 * add typing interval and search callback to datatable
 * handle clear search area and callback on button click for search
+* include breadcrumbs span even when no content

 ## May 20, 2020
 * improve error message when error occurrs from data center account switch